 6. Iris West Is His CW Romance.

-The CW The cast of The Flash at the CW upfronts
+The cast of The Flash at the CW upfronts

 All right, I pretty much watched The Flash with Wikipedia open, so when we’re introduced to Allen’s female BFF in the pilot, I found out Iris West (Candice Patton) was Allen’s fiance in the comic books.
 Well, The CW doesn’t deal with married couples, so now she’s his platonic friend who clearly doesn’t get his awkward attempts to confess his love for her.
 After the accident, Iris is dating Eddie Thawne (Rick Cosnett), a new cop transferred from Keystone.